-WARNING: Homeschooling may cause your schedule to look different than the rest of society which can lead to serious side effects such as nasty glares from strangers, self-doubt and upheaval of existing routines.
+WARNING: Homeschooling may cause your schedule to look different than the rest of society.
+This can lead to serious side effects such as nasty glares from strangers, self-doubt, and upheaval of existing routines.

 In many ways, my family’s daily and weekly routines are backward from our non-homeschooling friends.
 And guess what?

 At first I felt guilty when, after a full day of mom-kid school day interactions, we went to the park and I caught up on emails while the kids played.
-Other moms were catching up on what happened at school that day, laughing and engaging with their kids, while I just glanced up every five minutes to do a head count and make sure no one was bleeding.
+Other moms were catching up on what happened at school that day, laughing, and engaging with their kids.
+I just glanced up every few minutes to do a head count and make sure no one was bleeding.

 Over time, I began to recognize that comparing myself and our schedule to others was holding us back from embracing the true freedom of scheduling that homeschooling offers.

-If you find yourself in the same situation or if you’re just starting out, try thinking about your daily, weekly, monthly and yearly routines with blinders on.
-That is, ignore what other families do and just think about what would work best for YOUR family.
+If you find yourself in the same situation, or if you’re just starting out, try thinking about your daily, weekly, monthly, and yearly routines with blinders on.
+That is, temporarily ignore what other families do and just think about what would work best for YOUR family.

 If this means your family…